danthegoodman1/ProductionReadyPostgres/ALERTING.md

 WIP

+## Understanding Vector metrics

+Review the [Vector metrics schema](https://vector.dev/docs/about/under-the-hood/architecture/data-model/metric/#schema) to understand what the JSON looks like

 ## Postres monitoring

 Check for the `up` metric, this indicates whether vector is able to connect to the postgres instance